shanthi1999/web-dev-error-solutions/errors/javascript/creating-a-smooth-circular-progress-bar-with-css/README.md

+# 🐞 Creating a Smooth, Circular Progress Bar with CSS

 This document details the creation of a visually appealing circular progress bar using only CSS.
 We'll leverage CSS3's `conic-gradient` function for a clean and efficient solution.
 No JavaScript required!